jamin-eisenberg/jotto-solver/README.md

 We have written a Python program to convert a game state of Jotto into a satisfiability modulo theory (SMT) problem, the solution of which will tell us which words fit the restrictions imposed by previous guesses.
 This implementation generates constraints for a Jotto game with no duplicates, meaning that neither the guesses nor the secret word can have any duplicate letters (like "foo").

-First, it's important to understand the game of Jotto.
-As a reference, it's fairly similar to mastermind, but with words.
-When played with humans, there is a guesser and a word-holder.
+The game Jotto resembles Mastermind, but uses words.
+The players include a guesser and a word-holder.
 The word-holder discloses the length of their word to the guesser.
 The guesser then guesses a series of English words of the given length.
-The word-holder responds to each guess with a number corresponding to how many letters the guessed word has in common with their word.
+The word-holder responds to each guess with a number corresponding to how many letters the guessed word has in common with their secret word.
 For example:

 Word-holder: 4 (thinking of "dogs")
 Guesser: have